aidanmontare-fed/hamsci_psws/README.md

 ## Installation

 hamsci_psws includes both a reusuable Python package (intended to be imported and reused by other projects) and a set of scripts and interactive notebooks using that package.
 How you should install hamsci_psws depends on how you intend to use it.

+**If you want to run the interactive notebooks**, you should download this repository and install from it. **If you want to use the library in other projects**, you can either do that or just install the library from a package index.

 ### If you want to run the interactive notebooks